Naval Submarine Base Kings Bay: Submarine Squadron 16

 As of 2009, Submarine Squadron 16 provided administrative support for the East Coast-based Ohio-class SSGN submarines.
 The squadron coordinates planning and executing all SSGN maintenance with Trident Refit Facility and is responsible for all material readiness and fiscal responsibility.
 The SSGN fleet relies heavily on this maintenance.
 In addition Submarine Squadron 16 will provide support for SSBNs during and after major overhaul periods.

 Submarine Squadron 20

 Submarine Squadron 20 provides the same kind of support services as Submarine Squadron 16, except that it is responsible for the East Coast-based Ohio-class SSBN and the strategic deterrence missions those SSBNs undertake.

-Submarine Readiness Squadron
+Naval Submarine Support Center

-The submarine center provides centralized administrative and support services to the submarine squadron, assisting them in their responsibilities for material, personnel, training and logistics of assigned and visiting submarines.
+The Naval Submarine Support Center (NSSC) provides centralized administrative and support services to the submarines and staffs of Submarine Squadron 16 and Submarine Squadron 20, as well as to other visiting and assigned units, assisting with material, management, personnel, and waterfront operations in the Kings Bay area.